Unisolve/tari_cli_notes/README.md

 [ TODO: Please be aware that at present these notes are incomplete but I hope to address more of the topic over time. ]

-## Criticisms and corrections and ideas

-We need them!
-Send criticisms, notes or ideas to: simon@unisolve.com.au
+Have any criticisms or corrections? [^1]

-## Step 1 Download and verify the software
+## Step 1.
+Download and verify the software

 [Download and verify the software](01_cli_software.md)